nevalang/neva/docs/networks.md

 One way to work with them is to have a node with multiple inports, where at least one is connected to a port, not a constant.
 This limits the constants' speed to that of the port.
 Here's a simple example:

-We'll create a component that increments a number using an addition component with 2 inports: `:acc` and `:el`.
-We'll use a constant `$one` for `:acc`, while `:el` receives dynamic values:
+We'll create a component that increments a number using an addition component with 2 inports: `:left` and `:right`.
+We'll use a constant `$one` for `:left`, while `:right` receives dynamic values:

 ```neva
 const one int = 1